Esri/calcite-design-system/CONTRIBUTING.md

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

-Note: New contributors should first contact [Ben Elan](mailto:belan@esri.com) or [Juan Carlos Franco](mailto:JFranco@esri.com) to join the [Calcite Components GitHub team](https://github.com/orgs/Esri/teams/calcite-components/members).
+Note: New contributors should first contact [Ben Elan](mailto:belan@esri.com) or [Juan Carlos Franco](mailto:JFranco@esri.com) to join the [Calcite Contributors GitHub team](https://github.com/orgs/Esri/teams/calcite-contributors/members).
 Then, clone the repo via SSH key on your machine (this Git workflow is required in order to work with our Chromatic test integration).

 ## I want to contribute, what should I work on?

-Calcite Components is still in its early stages.
 You can help most by:

 - Adding ideas for components by [creating a New Component issue](https://github.com/Esri/calcite-design-system/issues/new?assignees=&labels=new+component%2C0+-+new%2Cneeds+triage&template=new-component.yml).
 - Requesting features for existing components by [creating a Enhancement issue](https://github.com/Esri/calcite-design-system/issues/new?assignees=&labels=enhancement%2C0+-+new%2Cneeds+triage&template=enhancement.yml).